Accessibility in Renovations: Bathroom Edition

 Accessible bathroom renovation projects make homes safe now and in the future

 These four bathroom renovations, all completed by Sweeten general contractors, highlight how to update older spaces to make them more comfortable and secure.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free..

 1. Future planning